-What is a Breast Milk Bath?
+What Is a Breast Milk Bath?

-Benefits of Breast Milk Bath for Infants
+Benefits of a Breast Milk Bath

 1. Heals Acne and Spots

-2. Moisturizes Dry Skin and Reduces Itching
+2. Moisturises Dry Skin and Reduces Itching

-3. Can Heal Minor Burns, Cuts and Insect Bites
+3. Heals Minor Burns and Insect Bites

-Breast milk contains Immunoglobulin-A antibodies that fight off bacteria and cure infections.
+Breast milk contains Immunoglobulin-A antibodies that fight harmful bacteria and cure infections.
 Hence, a breast milk bath can heal minor burns, cuts, and scrapes.
 It can also soothe the pain and irritation of insect bites.

-4. Can Soothe Nappy Rash and Skin Irritation
+4. Soothes Nappy Rash and Skin Irritation

-How Much Breast Milk to Use for Bath?
+How Much Breast Milk Should You Use?